BitGo/advanced-wallets/README.md

 openssl x509 -in /path/to/client-cert.crt -noout -fingerprint -sha256 | cut -d'=' -f2
 ```

-The output will be in the format: `sha256:AB:CD:EF:...` which you can use in the configuration.
+The output format is: `sha256:AB:CD:EF:...` which you can use in the configuration.

 #### Certificate Requirements for Production

-- All certificates should be CA-signed certificates issued by your organization's PKI
+- All certificates should be CA-signed certificates issued by your organization's PKI.
-- Each service must use separate certificates (server cert, AWM client cert, KMS client cert)
+- Each service must use separate certificates (server cert, AWM client cert, KMS client cert).
-- Client certificates for outbound connections must be different from server certificates
+- Client certificates for outbound connections must be different from server certificates.
 - Store private keys in secure locations with restricted file permissions:
   ```bash
   chmod 400 /secure/certs/*.key
   chown root:root /secure/certs/*.key
   ```
-- Use `BIND=0.0.0.0` only if the service needs to be accessible from other machines
+- Use `BIND=0.0.0.0` only if the service needs to be accessible from other machines.
-- Regularly rotate certificates according to your security policy
+- Regularly rotate certificates according to your security policy.

 ## License